These zucchini muffins are soft, moist, naturally sweetened, and made with simple pantry ingredients, no refined sugar and completely gluten-free.

 - coconut oil.
 Keeps the muffins moist and adds a slight richness.
 If preferred, you can use melted butter or avocado oil.

 - almond flour.
 A gluten-free and grain-free alternative that gives these muffins a tender texture.
-You can substitute oat flour or a mix of coconut and tapioca flour for a different texture.

 - shredded zucchini.
 Adds moisture and sneaks in extra veggies!
 No need to squeeze out excess moisture unless your zucchini is very watery.